VladislavKhudash/Obfuscator/README.md

 <br>

-obfuscator - Hides Python code for security purposes but leaves it executable
+obfuscator - Obfuscate Python code for security purposes but leaves it executable

 <br>